 The ecomaine recycling facility is the largest in Maine.
-We recycle fiber (paper, paperboard, corrugated cardboard, newsprint), #1 through #7 rigid plastic containers, metal (tin, aluminum, steel), and glass.
-At the close of the 2013-14 fiscal year ecomaine‘s recycling center had recycled 41,986 tons – a record for ecomaine.
+We recycle fiber (paper, paperboard, corrugated cardboard, newsprint), #1 through #7 rigid plastic containers, metal (tin, aluminum, steel), and glass. ecomaine processes more than 40,000 tons of single-sort material every year!

 Though much of the recycling tonnage would be valuable fuel for the waste-to-energy plant, the owner-communities and management of ecomaine are committed to making recycling their first priority.
-To continue the upward trend of recycling tonnage, ecomaine has dedicated two employees to recycling outreach among member and non-member communities.
+To continue the upward trend of recycling tonnage, ecomaine has dedicated two full-time employees to educational outreach among member and non-member communities.

-- All materials (with the exception of glass) are baled by type.
+All materials (with the exception of glass) are baled by type.
 The various bales are then sold at current market value (determined by demand) and picked-up by the buyer in tractor-trailer trucks.
 View a diagram of the single sort process.
-(PDF 52KB)

 ecomaine continually monitors the fluctuation of market prices for each of its recyclable materials and communicates with potential buyers to ensure the best return for our communities.

-ecomaine also reaches out to communities all over southern Maine, whether or not they are members, offering free assistance to schools and to recycling committees.
-School programs and presentations are part of our recycling education effort, as well as presentations and printed materials for adults.
+ecomaine also reaches out to communities all over Maine, whether or not they are members, offering free assistance to schools and to recycling committees.
+School programs and presentations are part of our recycling education efforts, as well as presentations and printed materials for adults.

 For our member and associate communities, ecomaine also provides large collection trailers for recycling by individual residents.
 These trailers/containers are usually placed at transfer stations, large parking lots, or other easy-access locations and have been successful in increasing recycling. ecomaine owns 120 recycling trailers, which are placed within easy reach of about a third of Maine’s total population.